2color/ipfs-articles/gateways/break-on-through-gateways.md

 To make pinning easier, there's a vendor-agnostic [Pinning Service OpenAPI Specification](https://ipfs.github.io/pinning-services-api-spec/) that is [already supported by many IPFS node implementations, client libraries, and existing pinning services](https://github.com/ipfs/pinning-services-api-spec#adoption).
 Using this remote pinning API, you can [implement pinning to multiple services](https://docs.ipfs.io/how-to/work-with-pinning-services/#use-an-existing-pinning-service) as part of your workflow for uploading immutable data to IPFS.

 Note that pinning is not the same as adding the CID to the IPFS network.
 For pinning to work, the CID has to first be added to a reachable IPFS node connected to the network so that the pinning services can replicate the CID.
-All of the pinning services also offer an API for uploading a file that returns the CID.
+As a convenience, most of the pinning services also offer an API for uploading a file that returns the CID.

 If you're not running an IPFS node, you can start by uploading a file to one service and then using the returned CID to pin it to other services.